Why Women Need Annual GYN Exams

 What to expect

-The annual GYN exam is performed by a medical provider with specialized training in gynecology; this may be a physician, nurse practitioner, certified nurse midwife, or physician assistant.
 The exam starts with your provider collecting a comprehensive medical history including your family history.
 Vital signs like your blood pressure, heart rate, height, and weight will be measured.
 You will also be asked about your periods, pregnancy history, sexual activity, contraception needs, history of GYN problems, history of GYN surgeries, and any current symptoms you are having.

 Your provider will listen to your heart and lungs, feel the thyroid gland in your throat, and feel your abdomen.
 You will also have a breast and pelvic exam.
 The pelvic exam consists of three parts: an external examination of the vulva, an internal examination of the vagina and cervix with a speculum, and an examination of the uterus and ovaries with a gloved hand.
 During the speculum exam, cells may be gently brushed from the cervix and sent to the laboratory for examination; this is a Pap smear.
 The exam will also focus on evaluating any symptoms you may be experiencing.
 If you find the pelvic exam extremely uncomfortable or anxiety-provoking, tell your provider.
 Relaxation strategies, repositioning, and using a smaller size speculum may improve your experience.